RomanIncognito/vnote/CCNA/1-22_EXAM/WIRELESS.md

 The original 802.11 authentication methods: open authentication and WEP.

+user ->ap->WLC(open Auth)
+user-------------------------------->Radius server authentication

-Wired Equivalent Privacy (WEP) - is a security algorithm for  wireless networks thaCisco controllers support a maximum of 512 WLANs, but only 16 of them can be active- ly configured on an AP.t uses RC4 cipher (meaning shared one key is used).
+Wired Equivalent Privacy (WEP) - is a security algorithm for  wireless networks thaCisco controllers support a maximum of 512 WLANs, but only 16 of them can be actively configured on an AP.t uses RC4 cipher (meaning shared one key is used).
 WEP key is used to authentication as well by sending challenge phrases to client.
 40 or 104 bits long key.
 OR 10 or 26 hex digits.